STOP BOMBING TOWNS AND CITIES

 31 August 2017, Geneva, Switzerland

-The International Network on Explosive Weapons (INEW) is holding an international campaign conference in Geneva, on Thursday 31 August for organisations concerned about the use of explosive weapons in populated areas and humanitarian harm resulting from this practice.
-Come join us!
+The International Network on Explosive Weapons (INEW) held an international campaign conference in Geneva, on Thursday 31 August for organisations concerned about the use of explosive weapons in populated areas and humanitarian harm resulting from this practice.
+The conference was open to members and other organisations concerned about the humanitarian harm resulting from the use of explosive weapons in populated areas, and around 60 campaigners participated from around 20 countries.
+The aim of the conference was to engage participants on the following:

-- The humanitarian harm resulting from the use of explosive weapons in populated areas;
+- Understanding the humanitarian harm that results from the use of explosive weapons in populated areas;

-- Recommendations for action to reduce harm including stronger national policies and procedures, and new international standards;
+- Providing recommendations to states and other actors on action needed to reduce harm including stronger national policies and procedures, and new international standards;

-- Activities that civil society organisations can undertake, including research, advocacy and outreach to governments and parliamentarians, public campaigning and media.
+- Planning activities that civil society organisations can undertake, including research, advocacy and outreach to governments and parliamentarians, public campaigning and media.

 A pattern of harm